I was the lay chair of the Half Moon Theatre Company in Stepney in the mid-1970s when its growing popularity meant larger premises were needed.

-Sandford visited the theatre to see Andy Smith’s Victorian pre-Christmas melodrama Grand Larceny, then penned a lengthy justification of his decision to reject the theatre’s plans in The Stage and Television Today,. ‘[T]he Half Moon wished to create a theatre workshop, a youth project and community activities.
+Cllr.
+Sandford would later pen a lengthy justification in The Stage and Television Today of his decision to reject the theatre’s plans. ‘[T]he Half Moon wished to create a theatre workshop, a youth project and community activities.
 All these things were perhaps desirable in the area but were hardly compatible with the original use of this fine surviving building,’ he wrote. (‘Wilton’s will live again’, TSTV, 22 Dec.
 1977)

-It should be recalled that the GLC had once wanted to bulldoze the building, and then left it to rot for more than a decade, and that the Half Moon’s financial guarantees had been undermined on the night of the GLC election by Peter Drew’s cynical withdrawal of Taylor Woodrow’s support.
+It should be recalled that the GLC had once wanted to bulldoze the building to make way for a road, and then left it to rot for more than a decade, and that the Half Moon’s financial guarantees had been undermined on the night of the GLC election by Peter Drew’s cynical withdrawal of Taylor Woodrow’s support.

 Sandford continued: ‘Comment has been made of political bias against the Half Moon.
 Whilst my colleague and I would not agree with some of the underlying messages in some of their productions … the GLC does not act as a censor to theatrical matters.
 If there is a demand for the Half Moon’s type of entertainment we would have no wish to discourage them, but is Wilton’s the place for it?’